 You can learn more in the Role-based Access Control webinar.
 The Role-based Access Control plugin allows the administrator to create a role, which is a set of permissions, then leave it up to team leads and other authorized people to control who gets those roles on any given project.
 This separation makes it easier for teams to set the right access control, without the tediousness of clicking a large number of checkboxes.

-Aside from picking up group information from external systems, such as Active Directory, CloudBees Jenkins Enterprise lets you define groups locally, even at the folder level.
-This allows each team that shares the same CloudBees Jenkins Enterprise instance to rapidly add/remove members of the team, without requiring coordination with either the corporate IT or the Jenkins administrator.
+Aside from picking up group information from external systems, such as Active Directory, the CloudBees Jenkins Platform lets you define groups locally, even at the folder level.
+This allows each team that shares the same CloudBees Jenkins Platform instance to rapidly add/remove members of the team, without requiring coordination with either the corporate IT or the Jenkins administrator.